 \subsection{Experiment Setup}

 We build a prototype with a lensless camera and a Sony MP-CL1 laser projector, shown in Fig.~\ref{fig:exp_hardware}.
 The lensless camera prototype consists of an image sensor with a coded mask on top of it.
 The mask has a separable MLS pattern described in \cite{asif2017flatcam}.
 The mask has $511\times 511$ square features, each of length/width 60$\mu$m.
 The sensor-mask distance is 2mm.
 We use a Sony IMX249 sensor that has $1920\times1200$ pixels with 5.86$\mu$m pixel pitch.
 We bin $2\times 2$ sensor pixels and record $512\times 512$ measurements from the center of the sensor.
-The effective sensor pitch is 11.72$\mu$m and the effective sensor area is nearly $6\times6$mm.
-The target objects are 40cm away from the camera and projector illuminates $12\times12$cm area on the scene plane.
-To reduce the noise and the artifacts caused by the projector refresh cycles, we average 40 instances for each measurement.
-Finally, we reconstruct $128\times128$ pixels in the illuminated area, which results in the effective resolution of the reconstructed images at 120mm/128=0.93mm per pixel.
+The effective sensor pitch is 11.72$\mu$m and the effective sensor area is nearly $6\times6$ mm.
+The target objects are 40cm away from the camera, and the projector illuminates $12\times12$ cm area on the scene plane.
+Finally, we reconstruct $128\times128$ pixels in the illuminated area, which results in the effective sampling interval of 120mm/128 = 0.93mm per pixel in the reconstructed images.